Carinthia: Demographics

 The largest part of Carinthia's population settles in the Klagenfurt Basin between Villach and Klagenfurt.
 In 2008, the proportion of the population with a migration background in Carinthia was 9.3% of the total population, about half the Austrian figure of 17.5%.
 By 2020, the proportion of the population with a migration background in Carinthia had risen to 14.5%, yet this figure remains lower than the Austrian average, where close to a quarter of the population has a migration background.

-The majority of Carinthia's population is German-speaking.
-In the south of the province (mainly in the districts of Villach-Land, Klagenfurt-Land and Völkermarkt), members of the Slovene-speaking ethnic group live as a recognized minority.
-The discussion about ethnic group rights (e.g. bilingual place-name signs) can be very emotional.
+The majority of Carinthia's population is today German-speaking.
+In the south of the province (mainly in the districts of Villach-Land Klagenfurt-Land and Völkermarkt) live Carinthian Slovenes where they speak Slovene and are recognized as an autochthonous ethnic minority.
+The discussion about ethnic group rights (e.g. bilingual place-name signs) can be very emotional and the rights of Slovenes in Carinthia are still not fully implemented.

 Population development

 The historical population is given in the following chart:

 Administrative divisions

 The state is divided into eight rural and two urban districts (Bezirke), the latter being the statutory cities (Statutarstädte) of Klagenfurt and Villach.
 There are 132 municipalities, of which 17 are incorporated as towns and 40 are of the lesser market towns (Marktgemeinden) status.